 A sweet anonymous note is the final touch.

+And that’s how to make a May Day Bouquet!
 Now sneak up to your favorite neighbors door and leave your sweet smelling surprise for your friends to discover.

 This post is sponsored by Ziploc®.